-Let’s start with some definitions so it’s clear what we’re talking about.
+Let’s start with some definitions to clarify what we’re talking about.

-SMTP (Simple Mail Transfer Protocol) is a technology that sends the huge majority of emails on the internet.
+SMTP (Simple Mail Transfer Protocol) is a technology that sends most emails on the internet.
 It’s what moves the message from your email client through email servers to the recipient’s server.
-From there, it’s usually delivered to their client over a different protocol – usually IMAP or POP3.
+From there, it’s usually delivered to their mail client over a different protocol – usually IMAP or POP3.

 Ports (not in a maritime sense) are communication endpoints commonly used to identify the exact location of an internet address.
-They’re a part of every domain address, even though they’re not visible to end-users.
-For example, to open an HTTP address you use port 80 and to get to an HTTPS address you need to use port 443.
+They’re a part of every domain name address, even though they’re not visible to end-users.
+For example, to open an HTTP address, you use port 80, and to get to an HTTPS address, you need to use port 443.